albertkun/21S-ASIAAM-191A/Week_1/Materials/2_thinking_cap_1.md

  - 3 to 5 sentences minimum
  - Feel free to include links and images

 Reflect on what we covered this week in regards data and GIS.
-What problems do these technology's pose?
-For whom is the problematic for?
+What problems do these technologies create?
+For whom is it problematic for?
 It may be helpful to review the slides or readings for the class.
 ## 2. Find 2 other discussion posts and comment on them.
  - Try to respond to students posts with no replies.